MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kequerygroupaffinity.md

-<b>KeQueryGroupAffinity</b> returns a <a href="https://msdn.microsoft.com/library/windows/hardware/ff551830">KAFFINITY</a> value that identifies the active logical processors in the specified group.
+<b>KeQueryGroupAffinity</b> returns a [**KAFFINITY**](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/interrupt-affinity-and-priority#about-kaffinity) value that identifies the active logical processors in the specified group.
 If the <i>GroupNumber</i> parameter value is not a valid group number, the routine returns zero.